-The LCAP surveys and comments revealed themes related to increasing achievement and proficiency levels in ELA, Math and ELD; increasing positive school climate and maintaining facilities in good repair; the successful full reopening to 5 day instruction; increasing educational partner engagement and parent education opportunities.
+The LCAP surveys and comments revealed themes related to increasing achievement and proficiency levels in ELA, Math and ELD; increasing positive school climate and maintaining facilities in good repair; the successful full reopening to full day of instruction; increasing educational partner engagement and parent education opportunities.
 Comments included maintaining a Full Time School Counselor due to the Social-Emotional and academic needs that Washington Colony students may present next year post pandemic time.
 Certificated Staff suggested to add an instructional aide for second grade early literacy support, expand the library times, increase the ELD coaching or professional development, continue with the Literacy ELA/ELD coach, SSTs need to be implemented more, increase technology in the classrooms, student access to educational programs, keep the PBIS program, continuing/increasing academic supports and enrichment, Music Program, PE program, social and emotion supports for students and families, strengthen the academic intervention program, professional learning and instructional resources, parent engagement and educational services, and 21st Century learning skills, safe & clean facilities, extracurricular field trips, and educational technology topped the list of needed services/actions.
 These actions are found in Goal 1, Goal 2, and 3.

-Based on Educational Partner input meeting with Staff and WCTA on June 6, 2022, the need to provide a safe school climate was discussed, therefore, the district the possibility to hire a Campus Safety Monitor.
-Under the direction of administration, the Campus Safety Monitor will patrol and monitor campus activities to ensure the well-being and safety of students, staff, and visitors in non-classroom activities.
-The Campus Safety Monitor will ensure compliance with school and organizational rules and procedures and discourage non-student or unauthorized persons from entering school grounds.
+Based on Educational Partner input meeting with Staff and WCTA on June 5, 2023, the need to provide a safe school climate was discussed, therefore, it was discussed the possibility to add a Learning Director and the district to retain the Campus Safety Monitor.
+Under the direction of administration, the Campus Safety Monitor patrols and monitors campus activities to ensure the well-being and safety of students, staff, and visitors in non-classroom activities.
+The Campus Safety Monitor ensures compliance with school and organizational rules and procedures and discourage non-student or unauthorized persons from entering school grounds.